Live at the London Palladium

-Live at the London Palladium is a live double album by soul musician Marvin Gaye, released March 15, 1977, on Tamla Records.
-Recording sessions took place live at several concerts at the London Palladium in London, England, in October 1976, with the exception of the hit single "Got to Give It Up", which was recorded at Gaye's Los Angeles studio Marvin's Room on January 31, 1977.
+Live at the London Palladium is a live double album by the soul musician Marvin Gaye, released March 15, 1977, on Tamla Records.
+The recording sessions took place live at several concerts at the London Palladium in London, England, in October 1976, with the exception of the hit single "Got to Give It Up", which was recorded at Gaye's Los Angeles studio Marvin's Room on January 31, 1977.
 Live at the London Palladium features intimate performances by Gaye of many of his career highlights, including early hits for Motown and recent material from his previous three studio albums.
 As with his previous live album, Marvin Gaye Live!, production of the record was handled entirely by Gaye, except for the studio portion, "Got to Give It Up", which was managed by Art Stewart.

 Live at the London Palladium received a surprising and significant amount of critical recognition for a live album following its initial release.
 Critical reviews of the album were positive compared to the mild receptiveness Gaye's previous studio album I Want You received.
 As Gaye's most successful live release, the album also became one of his most commercially successful albums during his tenure at Motown's Tamla label, as well as a Billboard chart hit.
-Following digital remastering, Live at the London Palladium was reissued on August 24, 1999, by Motown on compact disc.
+A digitally remastered reissue was released on August 24, 1999, by Motown on compact disc.